 Let $X$ be determined by the following set of invariants

 By our assumption on $SF$ we have that $t>0$.
-Then we can assume without loss of generality, by relabeling the boundary components if necessary, that there exists a maximal $0\leq q<t$ such that for each $1\leq \ell \leq q$ we have $f_{\ell,w}=\pm 1$ for all $q+1\leq l \leq t$ as this is the case up to permutation of the labels of the boundary components containing fixed points do not contain $SF$-points.
+Then we can assume without loss of generality, by relabeling the boundary components if necessary, that there exists a maximal index $0\leq q< t$ such that for each $1\leq \ell \leq q$ we have $f_{\ell,w}=\pm 1$ for all $1\leq \ell \leq q$; i.e. up to the index $q$ all the boundary components containing fixed points do not contain $SF$-points.